jsdelivr/globalping/INFRASTRUCTURE.md

 - Hosted on Heroku in Europe
 - Manually triggered deployments from GitHub `master` branch
 - Integrated into GitHub
-- Single Dyno "Standard 2X"
+- Single Dyno "Standard 2X" - 1GB RAM and 4 CPU Cores
 - $50/month